 The highest appellate court in Indian States and Union Territories is the High Court.
 A state's top court is known as the High Court.
-It is recognised as the nation's second-highest court and is positioned behind the Supreme Court of India.
 The High Court is composed of the Chief Justice and any additional justices that the President may deem appropriate from time to time, as stated in Article 216 of the Indian Constitution.
 In this way, unlike the Supreme Court, the number of judges on a High Court can vary and be decided by the President on a case-by-case basis while taking the volume of work before a High Court into consideration.

 Every state in India is required to have a High Court, as stipulated in Article 214.
 A joint High Court, however, may exist for two or more States or two or more States and a union territory, as per Article 231.